-International co-operation is successfully developing and until now various agreements promoting S-T-based development projects are signed with more than 30countries.
+International co-operation is also successfully developing and until now various agreements promoting science and technology based development projects are signed with more than 30 countries.
 In 2011, 27 international projects were executed supporting researchers and scientists.
 Additionally, the salaries are significantly upgraded to encourage scientists.
-On the 20th anniversary of the Independence of Kazakhstan, Almaty hosted the First Forum of Scientists of Kazakhstan with the participation of the President of the Republic of Kazakhstan where policies to attract young people to science, ensure sustainability in human resources in S&T, create an appropriate environment for talented young scientists as well as increase the number and amount of scholarships for postgraduate students through the "Bolashak" program were discussed and promoted.
+On the 20th anniversary of the Independence of Kazakhstan, Almaty hosted the First Forum of Scientists of Kazakhstan with the participation of the President of the Republic of Kazakhstan where policies to attract young people to science, ensure sustainability in human resources in S&T, create an appropriate environment for talented young scientists as well as increase the number and amount of scholarships for postgraduate students through the "Bolashak" program were taken into consideration.